 - Don’t use watermark, logo, or text overlay

 - Don’t include more than one product in the image, unless it’s a bundle

 - Don’t use a multicolored, dark, or patterned background

 If you do any of the above, it won’t just impact your sales; it will prevent them.
 Google will either not allow (“disapprove”) your initial listing or they’ll delist you.

 You can ensure you have compliant images that are optimized for Google Shopping in post-production processing by using the “Google Shopping” order specification within your Pixelz account.
 A few clicks now will prevent the headache of regaining Google’s trust after disapproval.
 Google performs frequent quality checks, and if they find compliance violations it can lead to suspension of your account and a frustrating review process.

 If you are selling your product through additional marketplaces, platforms, comparison shopping engines, or other channels, you may be able to combine those into a single Pixelz order specification.
-When standards are compatible, you can submit a single order and ensure that your images will be compliant at every selected destination.
-Google Shopping, Amazon Marketplace, Amazon Jewelry, Amazon Product Ads, eBay, and Rakuten are current options within your Pixelz account, and we’re adding more all the time.
+When product image standards are compatible, you can submit a single order and ensure that your images will be compliant at every selected destination.
+Google Shopping, Amazon Marketplace, Amazon Product Ads, eBay, Jet, Rakuten, and many more options are available within your Pixelz account.
+(See a quick screenshot walkthrough.)